Eddking-QS/HTML-Mini-Project-CookieMonster/README.md

 # HTML-Mini-Project-CookieMonster

+## Description

 A simple portfolio website for your favourite cookie monster designed with basic HTML and CSS.

-## Technologies Used
-- HTML
-- CSS

 ## Features

-- Responsive design that adapts to different screen sizes
+**HTML**

+-   Links
+-   Lists
+-   Paragraphs

+**CSS**

+-   color
+-   Images
+-   font-styling

 ## Live Demo

 [Cookie Monster Portfolio](https://eddking-qs.github.io/HTML-Mini-Project-CookieMonster/)

+## Disclaimer

+-   This project will not be updated or maintained.
+It is a simple project to practice HTML and CSS.

-Feel free to star, fork, or contribute to this project.
-Any feedback is welcome as I continue to improve and learn!
+Feel free to star or fork this project and style it as you wish.